 Accounting for environmental, social, and economic impacts is an increasing priority for many organisations, and understanding and measuring natural capital, as part of this, is key.
 The Natural Capital Laboratory (NCL), set up in 2019 by AECOM, the Lifescape Project, landowners Emilia and Roger Leese, and the University of Cumbria, is a unique project to do just this: a live environment for identifying, quantifying, and valuing the impacts of re-wilding.

-Located in the Scottish Highlands, near Loch Ness, for the next five years the NCL is restoring 100 acres of forest and reintroducing lost species.
+Located in the Scottish Highlands, near Loch Ness, the NCL set out to restore 100 acres of ancient Caledonian forest and reintroduce lost species.
 New digital tools and techniques have been adopted to track and communicate the complex data at scale, showcase the changes on the site, and create solutions which help tackle two of the biggest challenges of our times: climate change and biodiversity loss.

 Unlocking the environment through technology

-Artificial intelligence (AI), drone technology, earth observation data, GIS data, and thermal imaging.
-All of these tools are being used to increase the accuracy of tracking the live environment at the NCL and reduce the cost of acquiring and analysing data.
-For example, drones are flown regularly over the site along a series of automated routes.
-These flyovers collect a consistent set of data on the extent and condition of habitats, which has helped build digital 3D models of the site.
-These models can then be replicated and used for testing and monitoring changes over time.
+Artificial intelligence (AI), drone technology, earth observation data, GIS data, and thermal imaging – all of these tools are being used to increase the accuracy of tracking the live environment at the NCL and reduce the cost of acquiring and analysing data.
+For example, drones have been flown over the site along a series of automated routes.
+These flyovers collect a consistent set of data on the site’s habitats, helping to build digital 3D models of the site.

-Over the next five years of the project, until 2024, we will capture the data in a natural capital accounting tool that creates a web-based digital twin (a digital replica of the actual site).
+Throughout the project’s lifespan, we have captured this data in a digital natural capital accounting platform.
 This platform stores and correlates different elements of the environment from soil or water quality to the increase or decrease of species, and carbon measurements.
 The findings are also supported by GIS data, audio, videos, virtual reality, and time lapse footage.
-All this information is available to view online in the digital natural capital accounting tool.
+All this information is used to inform the priorities in terms of site management, more information is available online in the digital natural capital accounting tool.

 Digital natural capital accounting tool

-Financial values are provided for ecosystem services such as the amount of carbon captured on site.
-This enables better measurement of offsetting activities, as well as the number of biodiversity units held, allowing organisations to meet their carbon net zero and biodiversity net gain targets.
+Financial estimates are provided for ecosystem services such as the amount of carbon captured by habitats on site, as well as the number of biodiversity units held.
+This enables better measurement and understanding of the benefits nature provides us, and is a framework that organisations can use to support their journey towards net zero, nature positive and biodiversity net gain targets.
 Where data is not available in terms of habitat types and condition on a site, machine learning is used to remotely collect and analyse this information using satellite and drone data.

 Enhancing the value of natural assets